AlchlcDvl/TownOfUsReworked/README.md

 <img align="right" width="" height="200" src="./Images/Syndicate.png">

 Each member of this faction has a special ability and then after a certain number of meetings, can also kill.
 The main theme of this faction is chaos.
 This faction is an informed minority meaning they make up a tiny fraction of the crew and know who the other members are.
-After a certain number of meetings, the Syndicate can retreive the "Chaos Drive" which gives the holder the ability to kill (if they couldn't already) while also enhancing their existing abilities.
+After a certain number of meetings, the Syndicate can retrieve the "Chaos Drive" which gives the holder the ability to kill (if they couldn't already) while also enhancing their existing abilities.
 Chaos Drive holders deal a Basic attack to targets.

 ### Syndicate Settings